-On May 1, 2019, Darling, through its wholly owned subsidiary Darling Green Energy LLC, ("Darling Green"), and Diamond Alternative Energy, LLC, a wholly owned subsidiary of Valero ("Diamond Alternative" and together with Darling Green, the "DGD Lenders") entered into a revolving loan agreement (the "DGD Loan Agreement") with the DGD Joint Venture.
+On May 1, 2019, Darling through its wholly owned subsidiary Darling Green Energy LLC, ("Darling Green"), and a third party Diamond Alternative Energy, LLC ("Diamond Alternative" and together with Darling Green, the "DGD Lenders") entered into a revolving loan agreement (the "DGD Loan Agreement") with the DGD Joint Venture.
 The DGD Lenders have committed to make loans available to the DGD Joint Venture in the total amount of \$50.0 million with each lender committed to \$25.0 million of the total commitment.
 Any borrowings by the DGD Joint Venture under the DGD Loan Agreement are at the applicable annum rate equal to the sum of (a) the LIBO Rate (meaning Reuters BBA Libor Rates Page 3750) on such day plus (b) 2.50%.
-The DGD Loan Agreement matures on April 29, 2022, unless extended by agreement of the parties.
-The DGD Loan Agreement replaced a similar agreement with lower commitment levels that expired on December 31, 2018.
-During the fourth quarter of fiscal 2021, the DGD Joint Venture borrowed all \$50.0 million available under the DGD Loan Agreement, including the Company's full \$25.0 million commitment and paid interest to the Company of approximately \$0.1 million.
-As of January 1, 2022, \$25.0 million was owed to Darling Green under the DGD Loan Agreement.
+The DGD Loan Agreement matures on April 29, 2023, unless extended by agreement of the parties.
+During the fourth quarter of fiscal 2021, in September 2022 and again in December 2022, the DGD Joint Venture borrowed all \$50.0 million available under the DGD Loan Agreement, including the Company's full \$25.0 million commitment and paid interest to the Company for the year ended December 31, 2022 and January 1, 2022 of approximately \$0.6 million and \$0.1 million, respectively.
+As of December 31, 2022 and January 1, 2022, \$25.0 million was owed to Darling Green under the DGD Loan Agreement.
+This note receivable amount is included in other current assets on the balance sheet and is included in investing activities on the cash flow statement.

 On March 30, 2021, the DGD Joint Venture entered into a \$400.0 million senior, unsecured revolving credit facility, with CoBank ACB acting as lead arranger and the administrative agent for the lending group, which is comprised of Farm Credit System institutions.
 The new revolving credit facility matures March 30, 2024 and is non-recourse to the joint venture partners.
-As of January 1, 2022, the DGD Joint Venture had borrowings outstanding of \$100.0 million under this unsecured revolving credit facility.
+As of December 31, 2022, the DGD Joint Venture had borrowings outstanding of \$100.0 million under this unsecured revolving credit facility.

-Based on the sponsor support agreements executed in connection with the initial construction of the DGD Norco Facility, the Company contributed a total of approximately \$111.7 million for completion of the DGD Norco Facility including the Company's portion of cost overruns and working capital funding.
-In fiscal 2021, each joint venture partner made \$189.0 million in additional capital contributions to the DGD Joint Venture.
-Subsequent to January 1, 2022, each joint venture partner made a capital contribution of approximately \$24.75 million.
-As of January 1, 2022, under the equity method of accounting the Company has an investment in the DGD Joint Venture of approximately \$1.3 billion included on the consolidated balance sheet.
+Based on the sponsor support agreements executed in connection with the initial construction of the DGD St. Charles Plant, the Company contributed a total of approximately \$111.7 million for completion of the DGD St. Charles Plant, and each partner has subsequently made \$453.8 million in additional capital contributions to the DGD Joint Venture.
+Subsequent to December 31, 2022, each joint venture partner made a capital contribution of approximately \$75.0 million.
+As of December 31, 2022, under the equity method of accounting the Company has an investment in the DGD Joint Venture of approximately \$1.9 billion included on the consolidated balance sheet.